European Odour Standard EN13725:2019 Public Enquiry Open

 Together with WG2, Robert has been working towards a revision of the standard since 2012.
 Owing to their hard work, a draft version of this revision is now available in the UK as part of its public enquiry.
-The closing date for comments is 20th November 2019.
+The draft is now closed for public comments.

 The new draft is entitled BS EN13725 stationary source emissions – determination of odour concentration by dynamic olfactometry and odour emission rate from stationary sources.
 It reflects some improvements, particularly around odour sampling.
 Notably it includes updates such as:

 - Health and safety recommendations for all staff involved with the process of dynamic olfactometry.
 This includes odour assessors and sampling technicians, both in the laboratory and on-site

 - More rigorous procedures for sampling and pre-dilution

 - A more thorough method to assess measurement uncertainty

 - Certain exclusions (for example, field olfactometry and measurement of exposure)

 In developing EN13725, WG2 had three core goals.
 Specifically, to develop a unified standard of olfactometry which: